MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remove-a-server-from-a-farm-in-sharepoint-server-2016.md

 #### Remove a server from a SharePoint farm by using the PSConfig.exe command-line tool
 <a name="RemovePSConfig"> </a>

-You can remove a server from the SharePoint farm by using the PSConfig.exe tool, which is an alternative interface to perform several operations that control how SharePoint Server 2016 is configured.
+You can remove a server from the SharePoint farm by using the PSConfig.exe tool, which is an alternative interface to perform several operations that control how SharePoint Server 2016, 2019 and Subscription Edition is configured.
 You must be a member of the Administrators group on the local computer to perform these operations.

  **To remove a SharePoint server from a farm by using PSConfig**